Erwin Mulder

+A Feyenoord academy graduate, he made more than 100 first-team appearances for the club between 2007 and 2015 and established himself as first choice in the early 2010s under Ronald Koeman.
+After a loan at Excelsior, he later played in the Eredivisie for Heerenveen and Go Ahead Eagles, and spent five seasons in England with Swansea City.

+A youth international for the Netherlands at under-17, under-19, under-20 and under-21 level, he received a senior call-up in 2012.
+After retiring in 2024 he moved into coaching with Vitesse, becoming the club's first-team team manager in 2025.

 Early life

 Mulder was born and raised in Pannerden, Gelderland, the Netherlands, a small village close to the German border halfway between Arnhem and Emmerich where footballer Robin Gosens was born.
 Mulder's father was a talented goalkeeper, making his first team debut at the age of 16 in the second highest amateur level.
 Mulder has two older brothers.

 Club career

 Youth career

 Mulder started playing football at local Pannerden club R.K.P.S.C.
 At the age of ten, he made the switch from field player to goalkeeper.
 After being a goalkeeper for one year, Mulder received his first invitation for the KNVB district team: "From that moment on I realized I had talent.
 I really enjoyed it as well, diving in the mud, loved it."

 When Mulder went to secondary school around the age of 12, the goalkeeper joined the Vitesse Arnhem youth academy, a professional Eredivisie club from Arnhem.
 After playing for Vitesse for three seasons, he was asked to join the Feyenoord youth academy.
 At Feyenoord, Mulder was seen as one of the biggest goalkeeping talents.
 Feyenoord's former goalkeeping coach Pim Doesburg predicted him to be the first goalkeeper to reach Feyenoord's first team coming directly from the Feyenoord youth academy since Joop Hiele in the late seventies.